aws-samples/serverless-patterns/kinesis-lambda-dynamodb-pipeline-dotnet-cdk/README.md

-# Real-time Data Pipeline with Kinesis, Lambda, and DynamoDB using AWS CDK .NET
+# Real-time Data Pipeline with Amazon Kinesis, AWS Lambda, and Amazon DynamoDB

 This pattern demonstrates how to create a serverless real-time data pipeline using Amazon Kinesis for data ingestion, AWS Lambda for processing, Amazon DynamoDB for data storage.
 The pattern is implemented using AWS CDK with .NET.